-Pregnancy is an expensive time what with buying baby clothes, maternity wear, nursery furniture, pram, car seats – and the rest – ahead of your new arrival.
+Pregnancy is an expensive time.
+There’s the baby clothes, maternity wear, nursery furniture, pram, car seats – and the rest.
 I then discovered about the cost of the fitness to fly certificate when pregnant.

 Pregnancy isn’t just demanding on your wallet, it can also be pretty demanding on you physically and emotionally.
-Therefore it can be a time that you consider going on holiday for the last time as a couple if it’s your first, and if it’s your second, third or more, a time you might want a break ahead of the demands of having a newborn in the mix (I definitely recommend it by the way, especially the last holiday as a couple!).
+We went on holiday for the last time as a couple and as a family of three before the arrival of babies two and three.
+I definitely recommend it by the way, especially the last holiday as a couple!

 The Fitness to Fly Certificate